 Liliana Grace was born with SMA.
-She began treatment with SPINRAZA through a drug study when she was 12 days old.
+She began treatment when she was 12 days old.
 Now 2, she has reached every developmental milestone expected for a child her age.
 "Do not wait to seek treatment.
 I don't know how to stress it enough."